 - It might be a display issue rather than a power issue.

 - Power-related issues

 - Incompatible login information identified with an application interfering with the Mac boot process

 - The corrupted cache of necessary system files

 - Broken hard disc permissions conflict with user accounts.

-Part 2: 10 Solutions to Fix MacBook Won’t Turn on
+Part 2: 10 Solutions to Fix MacBook Pro Wont Turn on

 Fix 1: Check Power Status

 Start with the fundamental approach, for example, checking the power status on Mac.
-The most likely explanation would be that the battery is exhausted from your system, and afterward, Macbook pro won't turn on black screen.
+The most likely explanation would be that the battery is exhausted from your system, and afterward, macbook pro won't boot past apple logo.
 Clean the port and later have a go at charging.
 If the charger is old and harmed, purchase another.
-It might be the reason the MacBook Pro won't turn on or charge.
+It might be the reason the MacBook Pro won't turn on or charge 2021.